Cornelius Korir

 Cornelius Kipng'eno Arap Korir (6 July 1950 – 30 October 2017) was a prelate of the Roman Catholic Church who served as Bishop of the Diocese of Eldoret.

 He was born in Segutiet village, Bomet District, in the former Rift Valley Province of Kenya.
 He was ordained a priest in 1982.
 Arap Korir was consecrated as bishop of the Diocese of Eldoret, Kenya on 2 June 1990 and served there until his death on 30 October 2017.

-Bishop Korir presided over the church at a time of many turbulent times in the North Rift during the 1992, 1997, 2007/08 Kenyan post-election violence, and he played a major role in peace-building and uniting the communities living in this area.
+Bishop Korir presided over the church at a time of many turbulent times in the North Rift during the 1992, 1997, and 2007/08 Kenyan post-election violence, and he played a major role in peace-building and uniting the communities living in this area.
 He received the distinguished service medal in recognition of this work, bestowed upon him by President Mwai Kibaki.

-During his tenure, the church witnessed a sharp increase in church membership, and development of health and education institutions sponsored by the Roman Catholic church within the Diocese of Eldoret.
+During his tenure, the church witnessed a sharp increase in church membership and the development of health and education institutions sponsored by the Roman Catholic church within the Diocese of Eldoret.